-A telepharmacy, or remote-dispensing site, operates like a traditional pharmacy except for the pharmacist reviews prescriptions from a remote location.
-Let's do a deeper dive into how telepharmacy works.
+A retail telepharmacy, or remote-dispensing site, operates like a traditional pharmacy except for the pharmacist reviews prescriptions and counsels patients from a remote location.
+To get a better understanding, let's dive a little deeper.

 Retail telepharmacy technology has drastically changed since the North Dakota Telepharmacy Project paved the way in the early 2000s.
 Although hardware solutions were the standard for the first telepharmacy pilot projects, they are cost-prohibitive and expensive to repair and update.
-Today's modern telepharmacies use software to enhance their workflow and improve patient safety.
+Today's new telepharmacies use software to ensure patient safety and enhance their workflow.
 To be sure we're on the same page, we're discussing retail, outpatient or discharge telepharmacy.
 Click here If you're looking for information on other types of telepharmacy.

 Without further ado, here's how telepharamcy works in four simple steps.
 P.s. if you're a visual learner, watch our short video on how retail telepharmacy works:

 1. A prescription arrives at the pharmacy

-Like a traditional pharmacy, prescriptions enter through the pharmacy management system (PMS).
-Telepharmacy software integrates with your current PMS for a seamless, real-time experience.
-This allows certified pharmacy technicians who operate the remote-dispensing site to focus on filling prescriptions.
+Similar to a traditional pharmacy, prescriptions enter through the pharmacy management system (PMS).
+Telepharmacy software integrates with pharmacy management systems for a seamless, real-time experience.
+This allows the certified pharmacy technicians who operate the remote-dispensing site to focus on filling prescriptions.

 2. The prescription is filled

 When telepharmacy first started, technicians would send prescription information to off-site pharmacists via live-video connection.
 This was an inefficient practice as both the pharmacist and the technician had to be at their computer on the same screen at the same time.
 Modern telepharmacy software, such as ours, has since transitioned to an image-based workflow which helps optimize productivity by organizing the pharmacist's workload.
 This type of cloud-based telepharmacy software is notably cheaper than the expensive, hardware-based alternatives still available today.

 3. The pharmacist reviews the prescription

-In a modern retail telepharmacy network, one pharmacist can verify prescriptions for multiple pharmacies, or the workload can be shared between pharmacists in multiple locations thus decreasing overall costs.
+In a modern retail telepharmacy network, one pharmacist can verify prescriptions for multiple pharmacies or the workload can be shared between multiple locations thus decreasing overall costs.